e9x/imsoware/README.md

 The API is currently hosted on https://imsoware.sys32.dev/.

-Like previous APIs, I will some efforts to keep this API open.
+Like previous APIs, I will make some efforts to keep this API open.